Take-Over-Games/LavenderVR/scripting.md

 # Scripting

-Currently all scripting is done in lua, though text assets inside of your project. multiple includes is allowed, there will be a gamemode structure to work from.
+Currently all scripting is done in lua, through text assets inside of your project. multiple includes is allowed, there will be a gamemode structure to work from.

 [Code Reference](#)